riccardo94p/7segment-display-controller/README.md

 # 7segment-display-controller
-A VHDL implementation of a simple controller for a 7-segment Display
+A VHDL implementation of a simple controller for a 7-segment Display and a Synthesis with Xilinx Vivado.